wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 The name Prometheus comes from Greek mythology.
 The Titan Prometheus was an immortal servant of the gods, who stole fire and gave it to humankind.
 This changed the human race forever (for better and worse).
 But this made mankind dangerous to the gods.
 Ridley Scott named his <a target="_blank" href="https://www.imdb.com/title/tt1446714/trivia">2012 film "Prometheus"</a>, saying: "It's the story of creation; the gods and the man who stood against them."

 <a target="_blank" href="https://prometheus.io/docs/introduction/overview/">https://prometheus.io/docs/introduction/overview/</a><br />
-The software named Prometheus was created by ex-Google SREs (Site Reliability Engineers) at SoundCloud in 2012.
-It was open-sourced in 2015 and joined the CNCF (Cloud Native Computing Foundation) in 2016 as its second hosted project after Kubernetes.
+The software named Prometheus began at SoundCloud in 2012, where ex-Google SREs (Site Reliability Engineers) adopted Google's Borgmon.
+Prometheus was open-sourced in 2015 at https://github.com/prometheus/prometheus/releases

+Prometheus joined the CNCF (Cloud Native Computing Foundation) in 2016 as its second hosted project after Kubernetes.
 So as would be expected, Prometheus works with K8s.

 ## How it works

 <a target="_blank" href="https://www.youtube.com/watch?v=5GYe_-qqP30&t=15m14s">VIDEO</a>: <a target="_blank" href="https://7451111251303.gumroad.com/l/wzcnen">Get the file used to create this diagram</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1702812774/prometheus-arch-2940x1286_u2awin.png"><img alt="prometheus-arch-2940x1286.jpg" width="1531" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1702812774/prometheus-arch-2940x1286_u2awin.png"></a>

-The main component of Prometheus is a <strong>run service</strong> that pulls or <strong>scrapes</strong> (gathers) metrics on <strong>target hosts</strong> and applications using instrumentation <a href="#Exporters">job exporters</a> or other  <strong>custom metric providers</strong> to expose metrics, either directly or via an intermediary <strong>push gateway</strong> for short-lived jobs.
+The main component of Prometheus is a <strong>run service</strong> (written in <a target="_blank" href="https://wilsonmar.github.io/golang/">Golang</a>) that pulls or <strong>scrapes</strong> (gathers) metrics on <strong>target hosts</strong> and applications using instrumentation <a href="#Exporters">job exporters</a> or other  <strong>custom metric providers</strong> to expose metrics, either directly or via an intermediary <strong>push gateway</strong> for short-lived jobs.

 Unlike the legacy "statsd" daemon which is concerned only with system-level metrics such as CPU, Memory, etc., the tool Prometheus (at <a target="_blank" href="https://prometheus.io/">https://prometheus.io</a>) gathers metrics from targets at the cluster, node, and microservice API levels.